Mohib Ullah: Arakan Rohingya Society for Peace and Human Rights

-Representing the Rohingya in national and international forums
+International forums

-In March 2019, Ullah travelled to Geneva with another Rohingya leader, Hamida Khatun of the women's organization Shanti Mohila, to address the UN Human Rights Council.
+In March 2019, Mohib travelled to Geneva with another Rohingya leader, Hamida Khatun of the women's organization Shanti Mohila, to address the UN Human Rights Council.
 There, he addressed the diplomatic missions of states from around the world, saying, "Imagine you have no identity, no ethnicity, no country."
 Nobody wants you.
 How would you feel?
 This is how we feel today as Rohingyas."
 After his death, the High Commissioner for Human Rights reflected on his 2019 speech, saying, "His words were very powerful and highlighted the terrible situation of the Rohingya, and today, four years later, they reverberate as a reminder that the Rohingya are still waiting for justice and still waiting to return home."

-In July 2019, Ullah travelled to Washington DC, where he was one of a group of refugee victims of religious persecution to meet with US President Donald Trump.
+In July 2019, Mohib travelled to Washington DC, where he was one of a group of refugee victims of religious persecution to meet with US President Donald Trump.
 At the meeting, he asked President Trump "what the plan is" to help the Rohingya return to Myanmar.
 President Trump did not answer the question and did not seem to know where Bangladesh is.
 The meeting received wide coverage in the international media.

-On 25 August 2019, Ullah organized a ceremony at the refugee camp to commemorate two years since the start of the 2017 eviction operations at the camp – a day that many refugees refer to as "Genocide Day".
+On 25 August 2019, Mohib organized a ceremony at the refugee camp to commemorate two years since the start of the 2017 eviction operations at the camp – a day that many refugees refer to as "Genocide Day".
 The ceremony was attended by some 200,000 refugees.
 Mohib addressed the crowd and said the Rohingya would return to Myanmar.
 However, they would do so only after they are granted citizenship, their safety is guaranteed and they are allowed to settle back in their villages.
 He told the rally participants that ARSPH had tried to contact the Myanmar government.
 He said, "We were beaten, killed and raped in Rakhine."
 But this is still our home.
 And we want to return."